Child Support Services in Sacramento

 Child support is a payment made by one parent to the other to help cover the costs of raising a child.
 This support aims to ensure that the child has access to the same standard of living as they would if their parents were still together.
-Our paralegal services in Sacramento aim develop a fair and reasonable child support plan to ensure that the child has access to the resources they need to thrive.
+Our Sacramento paralegal services aim develop a fair and reasonable child support plan to ensure that the child has access to the resources they need to thrive.
 This means that child support should cover a wide range of expenses, including:

 Basic living – The cost of food, clothing, and shelter for the child.
 This includes property rent, utilities, and groceries.

 Medical – The child’s medical care, including regular check-ups, vaccinations, and any necessary treatments.
 This can also include the cost of health insurance for the child.